Bachelor of Science Degree

-Note that training and licensure in Molecular Diagnostics (Molecular Pathology) is available through the BS in Medical Technology rather than through Bioscience.
+Note that training and licensure in Molecular Diagnostics (Molecular Pathology) is available through the BS in Medical Laboratory Science rather than through Bioscience.

 Bioscience (BS) Program Outcomes:

 - Graduates will demonstrate mastery of basic laboratory skills, familiarity with the operation of modern instrumentation and adherence to laboratory safety standards.

 - Graduates will be able communicate scientific information effectively by written, graphical, and verbal means.